From the Teaching column of the January 2010 issue of Perspectives on History

 Don’t cherry-pick statistics; stay abreast of developments in your field.

 8. Have your work read critically by those in the know.

 Don’t avoid constructive feedback – seek it out at every stage of your research, writing, and conversation.

 9. Be professional.

 Use the common sense implicit in the ‘golden rule’ found in multiple cultures – don’t lie, don’t blackmail, don’t harass others, don’t abuse your position of power.
 Accept that your work will be critiqued by others, and be prepared to give those critiques fair hearing (even if you continue to disagree).
 When you are wrong, in any situation, apologize without qualification.

 10. Always back up your research.

 Photocopy your notes; store digital copies of your work on more than one computer; use CDs, a jump-drive, or an external hard-drive to create a movable back-up of your work; utilize online storage where applicable.
 Each of these methods allows you to maintain the integrity of your research despite the vagaries of natural disasters like floods and fire, the hiccups inherent in using modern technology, and the awful moment when you realize you deleted your notes because of too many clicks of the mouse.

 11. The American Historical Association should:

-Catherine Denial is Assistant Professor of History at Knox College in Galesburg, Illinois.
-She is currently at work on a manuscript which examines gender and the politics of kinship in early nineteenth-century Dakota and Ojibwe country.
-Denial is also a Project Historian with Bringing History Home, a TAH grant-supported professional development program for K–5 teachers in Iowa.
+Catherine Denial is assistant professor of History at Knox College in Galesburg, Illinois.
+She is currently at work on a manuscript which examines gender and the politics of kinship in early 19th-century Dakota and Ojibwe country.
+Denial is also a project historian with Bringing History Home, a TAH grant-supported professional development program for K–5 teachers in Iowa.